| Title: | Models of Decision Confidence and Measures of Metacognition |

 to generate confidence (Rausch et al., 2018).
 Thus, the WEV model assumes that is normally

-distributed with a mean of
+distributed with a mean of and standard deviation .

 The standard deviation quantifies the amount of unsystematic variability